 The Jimboy’s story

-A 95-year-old woman slouched in the corner of Jimboy’s Tacos attracted the attention of a much younger man.
+A 95-year-old woman slouched in the corner of Jimboy’s Tacos attracted the attention of a younger man.
 He stopped abruptly, crispy taco in hand, and swiveled around to get a good look.

 “Are you Mrs. Jimboy?” he asked, eying her name tag.
 She nodded, and the customer lit up as if he’d just met his favorite celebrity.
-And, in a sense, Margaret Knudson is a very important Sacramento celebrity, though not one most fans would recognize on the street.
+And, in a sense, Margaret Knudson is a very important celebrity, though not one most fans would recognize on the street.